mayamathur/rpcb/README.md

 ## Notes on analysis dataset

-There is a [codebook](https://github.com/mayamathur/rpcb/blob/master/Prepped%20data/codebook_for_prepped_data.csv) for the analysis dataset.
+* There is a [codebook](https://github.com/mayamathur/rpcb/blob/master/Prepped%20data/codebook_for_prepped_data.csv) for the analysis dataset.
 Variables prefaced with "pw." are various pairwise metrics describing replication success.

+* The dataset in "Auxiliary data" is from Olsson-Collentine's public repo and was used to impute the within-pair heterogeneity for sensitivity analyses.

 ## Notes on analysis methods